Discover what attendees want to talk about with Post It!

 Resources

 It is surely no surprise that you’ll need one or more sticky notes (e.g. Post-it® brand) for each participant.
-If you’re using Post It! for a presenter tool at a single session, supply a single 2” x 3” note to each attendee.
+If you’re using Post It! for a presenter tool at a single session, give each attendee a single 2” x 3” note.
 For a group display of topics, supply one to four 6” x 8” (preferred size) notes, or 3” x 5” notes if posting space is limited.

-Finally, you’ll need clear, accessible wall or notice board space where notes can be posted.
+Finally, you’ll need a clear, accessible wall or noticeboard space to post the notes.
 Walls should be smooth and clean, as sticky notes don’t adhere well to rough or dirty surfaces.
 If you’re using Post It! as a presenter tool, the posting area should be close to where you are standing in the room so you can easily refer to it.

 How a presenter can use Post It! to learn what attendees want to talk about

-As you continue with your audience-customized session, you can refer to the note clusters to confirm that you’re covering your plan.
+As you continue with your audience-customized session, refer to the note clusters to confirm that you’re covering your plan.

 How you can use Post It! to make public the interests and questions of a group